demand-chain/mac-bootstrap/README.md

 curl --remote-name https://bitbucket.org/jsaterdalen/mac-bootstrap/raw/e3080bdc9c088bb71e3b2c513c8007184f81bc33/bootstrap && sh bootstrap 2>&1 | tee ~/bootstrap.log
 ```

-WARNING: This script will ask for your password multiple times.
-You'll need to babysit it for a while. 😉

 ## What does it do?

 When you invoke `bootstrap`, here's what it does: